 In England and Wales a deposit can be registered with one of these schemes:

-They’re quick and free to join if you opt for what’s called custodial protection, where the deposit is held for the duration of the tenancy only.
-The other option is insured protection, where the landlord holds the deposit and pays the TDP scheme to protect it.
+They’re quick to join if you opt for what’s called custodial protection, where the deposit is held by the scheme provider for the duration of the tenancy.
+The other option is insured protection, where the landlord and the agent holds the deposit and the TDP scheme to protect it.